BirjuVachhani/locus-android/README.md

 ## Features

-* Android R support (Report if any issue is found)
+* Android R support (Please report if any issue is found)
 * Completely written in Kotlin
 * Easy Initialization
 * Handles Permission Model